-The Iraq War was a military conflict that lasted seven years (2003 - 2011) and cost $1.06 trillion.
-The Bush Administration launched it to eliminate the threat from Iraq's Sunni leader, Saddam Hussein.
-President Bush announced Hussein was developing weapons of mass destruction.
+The Iraq War was a military conflict that lasted seven years, from 2003 to 2011, and cost $1.06 trillion.
+The Bush administration launched it to eliminate the threat from Iraq's Sunni leader, Saddam Hussein.
+President George W. Bush announced Hussein was developing weapons of mass destruction.
 The Iraq War was part of the War on Terror.
 That was the U.S. response to the 9/11 terrorist attacks by al-Qaida.

-It also includes the $819.7 billion in Overseas Contingency Operations (OCO) funds specifically dedicated to the Iraq War.
+It also includes the $819.7 billion in Overseas Contingency Operations funds specifically dedicated to the Iraq War.
 That's more than the $738 billion in inflation-adjusted dollars spent on the Vietnam War.
 It's second only to the $4.1 trillion in inflation-adjusted dollars spent during World War II.
-For more on how to determine the actual cost of defense, review the U.S. Military Budget.
+The U.S. military budget includes both the base budget, subject to sequestration, and extra funds appropriated to overseas wars.

 Timeline of Iraq War Costs

 Here's a timeline of what happened each year.
-Costs are taken from the 2014 Congressional Budget Services Report and Federal government spending reports.
-A table that summarizes these costs is below.
+Costs are taken from the 2014 Congressional Budget Services Report and federal government spending reports.

 FY 2003 - $90.3 billion: On March 19, the United States invaded Iraq with "Shock and Awe."
 Massive bombing and a ground invasion toppled the Hussein regime the next month.

 FY 2009 - $132.9 billion: In January, Iraq took control of security in Baghdad's Green Zone.
 In June, U.S. troops withdrew from all towns and cities, handing over security duties to Iraq.
-In July, Masoud Barzani (KDP) was re-elected as President.
+In July, Masoud Barzani of the KDP was re-elected as president.
 In December, the Islamic State group claimed responsibility for suicide bombings in Baghdad that killed at least 367 people that year.
 Tension flared with Iran when its troops briefly occupied an oilfield in Iraqi territory.
 In November, President Obama agreed to pull out troops by 2011.